 from GATCF.
 This includes the Pulmozyme Co-pay Card Program and

 support from independent co-pay assistance foundations.
 You must

 also meet financial criteria.
 If you do not have insurance, you must

 meet different financial criteria.

 Pulmozyme Access Solutions can refer you to the Pulmozyme Co-pay Card Program.
-It can help you with the out-of-pocket costs of your Genentech medicine, if you’re eligible.
+It can help you with the out-of-pocket costs for your Genentech medicine, if you’re eligible.